-Oil Geopolitical Risk Crude Prices - stock buybacks, dividends, and shareholder returns analysis.
+Oil Geopolitical Risk Crude Prices - technical indicators, chart patterns, and trend analysis.
 Recent shifts in oil prices have underscored that geopolitical tensions remain a dominant driver of crude market volatility.
 A sharp reversal erased earlier gains, reflecting market sensitivity to unfolding events in key producing regions.
 Traders are now reassessing supply risks amid ongoing diplomatic and military developments.

 Live News